-WHY are you a Physician?
+Why are you a Physician?

-Most of the doctors don’t think of this question any more unless you just graduated.
+Most of the doctors don’t think of this question anymore unless you just graduated.
 You don’t think about why you chose the medical profession.
 It has probably been your life for a long time, but if you had to think about it, I would venture to guess that it had to do with joining (as a human being) a unique profession which is given by our society great responsibilities and challenges at the same time.
 You have been entrusted lives of others in your own hands.

 You are different from an airline pilot that is also responsible for the lives of many but that also includes their own.
-When you save a life it is not because doing so saves your own lives.
+When you save a life it is not because doing so saves your own life.